School Health Services

 “School nurse” means a registered nurse who is licensed under (Section 58-31b-302 of Title 58, Chapter 31b, Nurse Practice Act;), or who holds a multistate registered nursing license as defined in (58-31e-102), and whose primary role is the care of defined group of students enrolled in public or private schools (UCA 53E-1-102 from 2022).

 School nursing, a specialized practice of registered nursing, protects and promotes student health, facilitates optimal development, and advances academic success.
-School nurses, grounded in ethical and evidence-based practice, are the leaders who bridge health care and education, provide care coordination, advocate for quality student-centered care, and collaborate to design systems that allow individuals and communities to develop their full potential.
-Adopted by the NASN Board of Directors February 2017.
+School nurses, grounded in ethical and evidence-based practice, are the leaders who bridge health care and education, provide care coordination, advocate for quality student-centered care, and collaborate to design systems that allow individuals and communities to develop their full potential (adopted by the National Association of School Nurses [NASN] Board of Directors February 2017).

 Education & Professional Qualifications